icecave/chrono/README.md

 $timeOfDay = $clock->localTime();
 ```

-Each of the clock methods shown above has a [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) counterpart, for example to obtain the current date/time in UTC you can use the following code.
+Each of the clock methods shown above has a [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) counterpart.
+To obtain the current date/time in UTC you can use the following code:

 ```php
 $nowUtc = $clock->utcDateTime();
 ```